alighandij/Ex-RL-virtual-lab/README.md

 <a name="register"></a>

-### 🖊️ Register & `EnvSelector`
+### 🖊️ Register

-after adding your agents register your environment in `modules/environments/selector.py` like this:
+After adding your agents, register your environment in `modules/environments/selector.py` as follows:

 ```python
 from .envs.your_awesome_env import YOUR_ENV